izsaqt/UnityPackageMenuItemDownloader/README.md

 # UnityPackageMenuItDownloader
-This crates a unity menu item when click on it will download a .exe and run it.
+A really simple script that crates a unity menu item when click on it will download a .exe and run it.
 I made this because people were asking how to do it.

 # How to use